 In a previous study from the GENOA project, polysubstance use was reported to be a significant issue in MMT.
 Polysubstance use during MMT is particularly concerning for increased risk of opioid overdose and death.
 Of the current studies that investigate polysubstance use in MMT, most focus on the impact of polysubstance use on MMT outcomes — such as ongoing illicit opioid use — rather than factors influencing concurrent reductions in the use of non-opioid substances.
 Although methadone was not intended to reduce substance use other than opioids, preliminary evidence may support its usefulness in this area.

 Recognizing the importance of identifying useful interventions in the current opioid crisis to minimize health risks, the goal of my project was to examine change in comorbid non-opioid substance use, and the demographic and clinical factors associated with these changes, among patients on MMT for OUD.
 Using demographic and clinical data from 597 participants, we found a significant decrease in use of alcohol and cannabis between baseline and 12 months, with a significant association between increasing age and decreasing alcohol use.

 Encouragingly, these findings suggest that patients on MMT for OUD may experience concomitant reductions in non-opioid substance use.
 This could have implications for both health and social outcomes.
 Determining other key factors associated with these reductions could have a significant impact on clinical thinking regarding polysubstance use in MMT and treatment outcomes, and we hope that future studies will aim to investigate this.

-Read Anita’s abstract here.
+Read Nikhita’s abstract here.

 For the full abstract listing from Research Day 2018, visit our Research Events page.